Foundry-Workshop/ammo-swapper/README.md

 ## License

-Welcome Screen is a module for Foundry VTT by Forien and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+Forien's Ammo Swapper is a module for Foundry VTT by Forien and is licensed under a MIT License.

-This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development from May 29, 2020](https://foundryvtt.com/article/license/).
+This work is licensed under Foundry Virtual Tabletop [EULA - Limited License for Package Development from March 2, 2023](https://foundryvtt.com/article/license/).